sgagnier06/Project_Botany563/manuscript/notebook-log.md

 #SLOW pairwise alignment gap penalty: 10.00; gap extension penatly: 0.10
 #Multiple alignment gap penalty: 10.00; Gap extension penalty: 0.20

-#Confirmed the amount of sequences in the fasta file with:
-grep ">" slc4_cds.fasta | wc -l
-#Outcome: there are 74 sequences
-#Checked file: 74 arthropod species

 #ran ClustalW with default parameters listed above to align sequences and place them
 #in a new file named slc4_cds-aligned.fasta: